 “‘It is tremendously exciting to be working on this programme, which will help music industry professionals to gain the academic recognition and career progression that their work richly deserves,” said Dr Richard Osborne.

 "The new MA Music Business is innovative, inclusive and really exciting," said Dr Lesley Main.
 "Because AIM is a trade body, there are possibilities to connect with other trade bodies to initiate further invaluable collaborations and professional opportunities".

 Now in its 23rd year, AIM’s members range from the largest, most-respected record labels and associated music businesses in the world, to DIY or self-releasing artists and the next generation of entrepreneurs in music: including 4AD, Beggars Group, Black Acre, CTRL Music, Dirty Hit, Domino Recording Co, Hospital Records, Killing Moon Group, FAMM, Ninja Tune, Numbers, Transgressive, Secretly Canadian, Supernature, Warp, and XL Recordings.

 AIM exists to level the playing field for UK independent music businesses, the beating heart of music.
 No matter their genre, background, how much money they have, how they identify or their age, AIM provides access to the knowledge and contacts creative entrepreneurs need to create, build and win.
 AIM supports its members not only through the difficult times but also on a day-to-day level with practical support that makes a real difference to their lives and work, helping them take their businesses to the next level.

 MDX is also developing other areas of activity with AIM in an ongoing partnership.

-Full details about the course can be found here.
+Full details about the Music Business MA course.
 International AIM applicants are eligible for a fee discount to ensure all AIM members pay the same course fee.